joao-fontenele/arch-case-studies/slack/index.md

 ![connection sequence](./img/connection-time.png)

-Notice that the a snapshot of the user's channels, and conversations, is sent over the wire, and then a websocket is openned, this websocket updates the state of the client with new changes over the snapshot.
+Notice that the a snapshot of the user's channels, and conversations, is sent over the wire, and then a websocket is opened, this websocket updates the state of the client with new changes over the snapshot.

-The problem is that the connection time grlatencyows with the amount of channels/team of the user.
+The problem is that the connection time grows with the amount of channels/team of the user.
 I.e., big teams, means bigger snapshots and bigger load times.

 ## How slack solved the problem